Stock of the Day

 Here are some ways that investors could benefit from investing in Moody's Co.:

-• Analysts have a consensus rating of "Moderate Buy" for Moody's Co., with an average target price of $507.36, indicating potential for price appreciation.
+• Analysts have a consensus rating of "Moderate Buy" for Moody's Co., with a significant number of buy ratings, suggesting positive sentiment in the market regarding the company's future performance.

 Moody's Bear Case